FAQs and OGAs About My School Program

 – Librarian, Grafton, VT

-Contact my rep Kerri to receive an email or a call with fees.
+Contact my rep Allyson to receive an email or a call with fee info.
 Or you can contact me directly at I’ll cover my all my travel costs (food, mileage) if I’m coming to you by car from Vermont.
 And I’ll need a modest hotel nearby—nothing fancy—unless I’m staying with friends in the area.
 And, of course, if I’m flying to you, I’ll need you to cover my airfare.
 Often, this cost is shared by several schools in a city/region.